 1. Mapping ForC to EFDB

-With input from the IPCC’s Technical Support Unit and referencing IPCC guidance (IPCC, 2003, 2019b; IPCC, 2006a), we determined how EFDB fields should be populated using ForC fields (summarized in Table S2).
+With input from the EFDB Technical Support Unit and referencing IPCC guidance (IPCC, 2003, 2019b; IPCC, 2006a), we determined how EFDB fields should be populated using ForC fields (summarized in Table S2).
 Fields in EFDB included several fields describing how the record fits within IPCC’s framework (source/sink category, greenhouse gas type, C pool, relevant equations), several describing the C estimate itself (variable, value, units, 95% confidence limits), a few composite fields describing biotic and abiotic conditions (e.g., vegetation type, minimum diameter included, site location, climate, edaphic properties, notable disturbances, stand age, plot information), and a few describing the source (e.g., type, citation, data provider).
 Most relevant ForC fields mapped directly into an EFDB field, either as the only contents of that field or as part of a composite record.
 For some fields, simple conditional logic was used to populate EFDB fields based on ForC records.
 For example, in cases where original studies did not present 95% confidence intervals (required by IPCC when available) but did present standard error or n and standard deviation, we calculated the 95% confidence intervals.
 There were two cases in which more complex mapping was required: (1) mapping of C cycle variables and (2) land classification.

 Carbon cycle variables

-We identified ForC variables that were relevant to the IPCC methodology and EFDB (Notes S1).
-These included organic matter or C stocks, net annual increments, influxes (a.k.a. “gross annual increments” by IPCC), and outfluxes for each IPCC-defied C pool (Table 1, Fig. 1).
+Working in consultation with the EFDB Technical Support Unit and referencing IPCC guidance (IPCC, 2003, 2019b; IPCC, 2006a), we identified ForC variables that were relevant to the IPCC methodology and EFDB (Fig. 1, Notes S1).
+These included organic matter or C stocks, net annual increments, influxes (a.k.a. “gross annual increments” by IPCC), and outfluxes for each IPCC-defined C pool (Table 1, Fig. 1).
 It is important to note that the correspondence of ForC variables to IPCC criteria often depends upon measurement protocols (“important sources of estimate variation” in Table 1).
 For example, ForC records of biomass and dead wood vary in the minimum stem diameter censused, such that some records would match the IPCC criteria whereas others would not.
 Information on minimum diameters censused and other important sources of methodological variation were mapped into EFDB (Table S2).
 Details on the mapping of ForC variables to EFDB are documented in the GitHub repository associated with this publication (https://github.com/forc-db/IPCC-EFDB-integration).

 Table 1.
 IPCC-defined forest carbon pools with definitions and measurement methods.